ferrucc-io/ferruccio/content/posts/altacucina.md

 **85% Less**

 iOS App state:
-**App is on TestFlight and being actively tested, hopefully will do the launch to the public in September (it smakes no sense to launch MVPs on App Store)**
+**App is on TestFlight and being actively tested and is live here** - [App Store](https://apps.apple.com/it/app/al-ta-cucina-italian-recipes/id1465269621?l=en)

-A win? **A win**

 What’s next?

+Well my friend [Charlie](https://twitter.com/desbaux) moved back to Italy to take the role of CTO!

+What’s next for me?

 My life is a bit of a video game.
 In the sense that I try to level up in every area of it.